robbawebba/my_shell/README.md

 # mysh
 A custom-made Unix shell.

-## Objectives
+## Objective

-The objectives of this project was to learn how a Unix shell works, to write a simple shell, to create processes, to handle signals, to use various Unix system and C library calls, and to become a better C programmer.
+The objective of this project was to learn how a Unix shell works, to write a simple shell, to create processes, to handle signals, to use various Unix system and C library calls, and to become a better C programmer.

 ## Overview